PattyHarris/FullStackWebDevelopment/NodeAndMongo/Readme-NodeMongoREST.md

 var app = express();
 </code>

-3. Here, the forward slash means anything comming into the base URL - the request comes into the function here and is handled in the closure.
+3. Here, the forward slash means anything coming into the base URL - the request comes into the function here and is handled in the closure.
 <code>
     app.get('./', function(request response) {

     })
 </code>